 Depending on how good your rating is, you can get a bigger or smaller sum of money, with an interest rate that is more or less advantageous.
-Naturally, the better your score is, the more money you can borrow and the less you have to pay in interest.
+Naturally, the better your score is, the more money you can apply to borrow and the less you have to pay in interest.

 The lender will also advise you on any additional documents which you may need to provide to verify the information in your application.